aliemranjazib/aliemranjazib/README.md

 <p>

-- 👨‍💻 Flutter Developer & Instructor focused on helping people go to the next level.
+- 👨‍💻 Senior Flutter Developer & Instructor focused on helping people go to the next level.

-- 🔭 I’m currently working at [SuaMusica](https://github.com/SuaMusica).
+- 🔭 I’m currently working at [Halo delivery]([https://github.com/SuaMusica](https://home.halo.express/)).

-- 💬 Ask me about everything, I always enjoy helping people.

 - 👊 Driven by concrete goals and well-defined goals.
 I will make it happen.

-- 🔥 I like to play sports.
+- 🔥 I like Poetry.

-- 🏆 "A Forja é diária.".

 - 📄 Documenting the entire journey.